 A Quality Multivitamin

-Our recommendation: We’re going to stay with the Performance Lab range as it is genuinely impressive and one of our favourite ranges, and recommend Performance Lab NutriGenesis Multi for Men or Women.
+Our recommendation: We’re going to stay with the Performance Lab range as it is genuinely impressive and one of our favourite ranges.
+Each of its products can also be safely used with others, meaning you don’t need to worry about taking them together.
+We recommend Performance Lab NutriGenesis Multi for Men or Women.

-A quality multivitamin with different formulations for men and women, NutriGenesis Multi offers 100% or more of your Daily Value (recommended intake) of at least 17 different nutrients, plus decent dosages of another 10.
+A quality multivitamin with different formulations for men and women, NutriGenesis Multi offers 100% or more of your recommended daily intake of at least 19 different nutrients, plus decent dosages of others.

 Here’s why Performance Lab NutriGenesis Multi is so useful for runners:

 - High levels of the antioxidant vitamins, A,C, and E, plus selenium.
 These help to tackle the damaging free radicals released during exercise/ running.